FamilySearch/pewpew/README.md

 - For endpoints which have `provides` change the default `send` behavior to `if_not_full` if the endpoint has a `peak_load` otherwise `block`.
 - When an endpoint has multiple `provides` which are `send: block` the blocking will only wait for there to be room in at least one of the providers' buffers.
 - Moved the `config.general` `summary_output_format` option to be a command-line argument.
 - Change the command-line interface to have two sub-commands: `run` and `try`.
-With this change is the ability to select more than one endpoint for a try run and specifing a directory for test results.
+With this change is the ability to select more than one endpoint for a try run and specifying a directory for test results.
 - Dropped the `alias` parameter for an endpoint and renamed `stats_id` to `tags`.
 - Split `static` providers out to their own section, `vars`, and make it so environment variables can only be referenced from within a variable defined in `vars`.
 This includes no longer requiring environment variables to be prefaced with a `$`.
 - Rename the `static_list` provider type to `list`.